prestsoftware/prest/docs/src/simulations/index.rst

 subjects will be generated in the way described above for each subject in the original dataset.
 The *"Subjects"* and *"Observations"* entries below that option inform the user about the corresponding size dimensions of the simulated dataset that will be produced.

 The options that were specified above are also available here under *"Choice mode"*.
+In addition:

-In addition, if the existing dataset contains some observations with default alternatives and others without (see, for example, :ref:`the hybrid dataset  <dataset-examples>`), then the user can configure the simulation for each mode of analysis.
+  * If the existing dataset contains some observations with default alternatives and others without (see, for example, :ref:`the hybrid dataset  <dataset-examples>`), then the user can configure the simulation for each mode of analysis.

+  * If the existing dataset contains some observations where the deferral/outside option was chosen, then the user can check the *"Preserve deferrals"* box to ensure that the simulated datasets also feature choice of the deferral/outside option at all relevant menus.

 The resulting random dataset will again appear in the workspace and the user can apply on it the consistency analysis and/or model estimation operations that were described in the previous sections.
 The simulated subjects here